-Acceleration is produced when a force acts on a mass and that the change varies by the mass of the two objects.
-In layman’s terms, if I hit you in the head with a bowling ball it would hurt a lot more than a bag of feathers even if they were going the same speed.
+Acceleration is produced when a force acts on a mass, and the change varies by the mass of the two objects.
+In layman's terms, if I hit you in the head with a bowling ball, it would hurt a lot more than a bag of feathers, even if they were going the same speed.
 This rule establishes a relationship between acceleration and mass.

 Newton's 3rd Law